MontyCoder0701/js-pug/TIL.md

     - After you checked the variable with `alert()`, apply your logic in the code.

 12. Making variables/functions accessible in another file when it's not a not a ES6 or ES module build system
-    - use `module.exports` to export the variable/function.
+    - Use `module.exports` to export the variable/function.
-    - then use `require()` to import the variable/function.
+    - Then use `require()` to import the variable/function.

         ``` js
         // file1.js